sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 The "goodie" and "training" are part of the original sandbox so we will select the "mug" one.

-In the first tab, note that the VAT field must be a percent.
+In the first tab, note that the VAT type of field must be a percent.

 Now switch to the "Categories" tab, and attach our product to the correct category, "Arizona Cardinals" in our case.
 Don't forget to enable the relation by checking the checkbox.